jsinkers/notes/_notebooks/comp_sys/03_tutorial_2.md

 [TOC]: #

+Renlord Yang

 Service Models, Application Layer: HTTP and Cookies
 1. List two advantages and two disadvantages of having international standards for network protocols.
   - Advantages:
     - you are able to produce a system with global interoperability, without being locked into proprietary systems
+    - focus on interfaces
+    - easier maintenance and installation
     - standards provide a framework that allows engineers to approach development with well defined boundaries about which layer of the stack they are interacting with
   - Disadvantages:
-    - very slow to develop, meaning that non-standardised solutions may appear and dominate prior to any standard being released
+    - very slow to develop, and cumbersome bureaucracy, meaning that non-standardised solutions may appear and dominate prior to any standard being released
     - you may be locked into a system with inferior performance (per some metric) as a result of a) satisfying the needs of a large group rather than the specific